Mykhail/NCD.nomination/README.md

 **Get list of posted vacncies**

-_Laura checks the list of the open vacancies and start looking for available candidates_
+_Linda checks the list of the open vacancies and start looking for available candidates_

 ![get-vacancies-list](wireframes/3.OpenVacancies[recruiter_view].png)

 **Apply candidate**

-_As soon as a candidate found Laura applies them to a vacancy_
+_As soon as a candidate found Linda applies them to a vacancy_

 ![apply-candidate](wireframes/4.ApplyCandidate[recruiter_view].png)